 Table of Contents

-Laying an Epoxy Stone Floor Indoors: Our DIY instructions
+Laying an Epoxy Stone Floor Indoors: Our Tutorial

 In principle, a stone carpet is not laid, but poured.
 You have to pay attention to several things, which we explain in detail in our DIY stone carpet guide.
 If, however, you feel that you are not up to the task, you can always purchase a stone carpet that has already been made.
 These tiles are fastened together with a flexible mesh backing that allows one to place and adjust the carpet with ease.